Department of Labor Logo United States Department of Labor

 Generally, new employment benchmarks have little effect on hours and earnings estimates for major industry groupings.
 To influence the hours and earnings estimates of a broader industry group, employment revisions have to be relatively large and must affect industries that have hours or earnings averages that are substantially different from those of other industries in their broader group.

-Table 6 and table 7 provide information on the not seasonally adjusted levels of major industry sector hours and earnings series resulting from the March 2021 benchmark.
-At the total private level, there was no change in average weekly hours estimates for AE and average weekly hours for PE increased by 0.1 hours from the previously published level.
-Total private average hourly earnings increased by 8 cents for AE and PE from the previously published level.
+Table 6 and table 7 provide information on the not seasonally adjusted levels of major industry sector hours and earnings series resulting from the March 2022 benchmark.
+At the total private level, there was no change in average weekly hours estimates for AE, and average weekly hours for PE increased by 0.1 hour from the previously published level.
+Total private average hourly earnings increased by 8 cents for AE and PE from the previously published levels.

 Benchmark effects on hours and earnings for more detailed industries are available on the CES detailed industry tables page.